 You manage things, you lead people.
-We went overboard on management and forgot about leadership. ~ Admiral Grace Hopper
+We went overboard on management and forgot about leadership. ~ Admiral Grace Hopper1

 From a business perspective, management is the discipline required to operate a business.
-There are five functions, planning, organizing, staffing, leading and controlling.
-According to Deming, management establishes policy, core values, and long-term strategic course and leadership creates and environment wherein people and systems are constantly improving.
+There are five functions, planning, organizing, staffing, leading, and controlling.
+According to Deming, management establishes policy, core values, and long-term strategic course and leadership creates an environment wherein people and systems are constantly improving.2

-- Autocratic leadership – makes decisions unilaterally a dictator, this style is command and control centric.
+- Autocratic leadership – makes decisions unilaterally as a dictator, this style is command and control centric.

 - Transformational leadership – a style that brings the team members together to identify changes required to achieve some inspired objective of the organization.

-- Laissez-faire leadership – a hands off approach to leadership, delegative approach to leadership.
-Team members make decisions and research suggests this leadership style to be of low productivity.
+- Laissez-faire leadership – a hands-off approach to leadership, delegation approach to leadership.
+Team members make decisions and research suggests this leadership style to be of low productivity.4

 - Transactional leadership – the leader promotes compliance by the team members through rewards and punishments.
-This approach can motivate team members for short term.
+This approach can motivate team members in short term.

 - Supportive leadership – the leader delegates to other team members and follows up supporting the team member through the steps to meet the objective or conclude the task.

-- Democratic leadership – a participative style, where the team members are expected to participate in the range of topics including decision making.
+- Democratic leadership – a participative style, where the team members are expected to participate in a range of topics including decision making.5

 Let us look at another combination, in this case, it is an ongoing organization improvement project or a continuous effort.
 Again, our team has competing ideas on how to proceed, but in this case, the time pressures or need to act quickly and accurately are not so demanding.
 In this instance, a democratic, transformational, or supportive leadership style in conjunction with collaborating, competing, or compromise could be the best conflict approach.